Yet again I was the only white person there

 Eventually we start making dumplings, I had to force myself to the dumpling table, I actually knew how having done it once before.
 I was much drunker than I think I was in Xi’an.
 I only got to make two dumplings and we were out of stuffing, you always run out of stuffing before dough.

 Of course people thought it was funny to put flour on my face which I tolerated again and even posed for what turned out to be my favourite picture of the night.
 My camera was commandered by someone and like 80 pictures were taken of people I didn’t know.
-A dude called me yesterday asking me to email them, I guess I will after this posting.
+A dude called me yesterday asking me to email them, I guess I will after posting this.